 Even a large percentage of the elderly, who wouldn’t be considered disabled, are visually impaired.
 Eighteen percent of people 65 and older are visually impaired, and having a zoom feature would make your website more accessible to them as well.

 A text-to-speech feature takes the website’s text and converts it to audio.
-There are several easily implemented text-to-speech options, including this one from Google.
+There are several easily implemented text-to-speech options.

 Descriptions of images